synapse-ai-labs/synapse-api/README.md

 By default, this project uses OpenAI's `text-embedding-3-large` model to embed the provided text.
 You may override this either by setting an alternative valid model name env
 `DEFAULT_OPENAI_EMBEDDING_MODEL` or when inserting an embedding vector.

-If you override the `model` request body param when inserting a vector, the **namespace** in which you are intending to insert the
+If you override the `model` request body param when inserting a vector, the **namespace** in which you are intending to insert the veco

 ## Limitations